-The Office of Historic Preservation (OHP) supported this project through a National Park Service grant and matching funding with the intent the project contribute to: (1) improving existing nominations; (2) increasing the number of nominations related to the California mission system and associated properties; and (3) ensuring full Native American participation in the nomination and evaluation processes.
+The OHP supported this project through a National Park Service grant and matching funding.
+They hope it will contribute to: (1) improving existing nominations; (2) increasing the number of nominations related to the California mission system and all associated properties; and (3) ensuring full Native American participation in the nomination and evaluation processes.